jahanpd/markdown-cv/index.md

 ## Personal Statement
 As a clinician-scientist, my passion lies in using cutting-edge technology to understand and ultimately improve the health of our ageing population.
-My research focuses on the intersection of machine learning and self-organizing systems, with the ultimate goal of developing new principles of growth and ageing.
+My current research focus exists at the intersection of machine learning and self-organizing systems, with the ultimate goal of developing new principles of growth and ageing.
 By combining clinical expertise with the power of computational systems, I aim to advance our understanding of the dysfunction in self-organisation underlying aging and age-related diseases.

 ## Education